Causes and Symptoms of Cytokine Release Syndrome

 • Extracorporeal Membrane Oxygenation (ECMO): Used in severe respiratory failure, ECMO provides cardiac and respiratory support by oxygenating the blood outside the body.

-Prevention of Cytokine Release Syndrome
+What is the Prevention of Cytokine Release Syndrome?

 Preventing CRS involves careful monitoring and early intervention, especially in patients undergoing high-risk therapies like CAR T-cell therapy.